Toloka/docs/en/guide/concepts/dynamic-pricing.md

 price per 1 item ![](../_images/other/icons/equal.svg) price per task suite ![](../_images/other/icons/multiply.svg) overlap ![](../_images/other/icons/divide.svg) tasks per suite ![](../_images/other/icons/plus.svg) fee
 ||
 |#

+### What is the suggested price based on? {#price-suggest}

+The price suggested for the items in your pool depends on several factors:

+- The type of the project and the preset you chose while [creating the project](./project.md).

+- The Tolokers who match the [filters](./filters.md) you set for the pool.

+- The minimal wage in the countries where the filtered Tolokers come from (some filters can affect it indirectly, like the Tolokers' language filter).

+The combination of all the above factors affect the suggested price.

 ## Setting up dynamic pricing {#section_ucl_3hl_vlb}